What is Cost Basis in Crypto?

 Calculating your crypto taxes?
 You need to be able to accurately figure out your cost basis to know your capital gains and losses.
-Using certain cost basis methods can even optimize your crypto tax position - learn how.
+But when you're dealing with lots of cryptocurrencies of the same kind, you'll need to use what's known as a cost basis accounting method - and using certain cost basis methods can even optimize your crypto tax position.
+Learn everything you need to know about cost basis, accounting methods, and compare FIFO vs. HIFO vs. LIFO and more to figure out what the best accounting method is for your taxes.

 Put simply, your cost basis is the original price you paid for an asset - in this instance, crypto.